teekamchandmandan/100-days-of-code/log.md

 **Today's Progress**: Interview given for openhouse.
 C++ program to check if a given string is a valid json or not.
 Some debugging required.

 **Thoughts:**  Object oriented code structure to be followed.
 Also learn/pracise regex.

+#### Day 6: June 19 2020

+**Today's Progress**: Researched on how to start contributing to open source projects.
+In the JSON validator, I had missed the usual base cases.
+Strings, booleans and other base types are JSON too.
+LC questions as usual.

+**Thoughts:**  Confused whether to buy a domain or use GitHub pages.

+#### Day 7: June 21 2020

+**Today's Progress**: I was not able to progress on Saturday, hence the challenge extended by a day.
+Decided to look at @freeCodeCamp courses, even though it seems I know much of it, doing it feels satisfying.
+Almost completed JavaScript and Basic Algorithms in 2 hours.

+**Thoughts:** Need to give more time to the project instead of relearning old things.

+#### Day 8: June 22 2020

+**Today's Progress**: Day 8: Continued progress on freeCodeCamp.
+Started learning system design parallely.

+**Thoughts:** I have lost count of on how many coding websites I have created my account.